 You will always be flexible if you have good mobility.
 But good flexibility doesn't equal good mobility.
 You have to stretch consistently and do certain movements but I will get into it at another time.
 Here is a great link to learn more about mobility to increase deadlifts.

 Final Step Of Deadlifting

 Practice, Practice, and Practice!

-The only way to really improve your deadlift quickly is to practice it!
+The only way to improve your deadlift quickly is to practice it!
 The more practice you have, the more weight you will lift.
 Here's the thing though, you have to practice smart.
-I’m sure by now you have read all there is to get good form.
+I’m sure by now you have read all there is to get proper form.
 You read on how to keep your back neutral, keep your chest up, and lock your knees out in one motion with your hips.
-You also probably know to keep your knees out, and to thrust hard throughout the entire motion and not lean back to far.
+You also probably know to keep your knees out, and to thrust hard throughout the entire action and not lean back to far.
 (This makes your back extended).

 So to practice smart, consider filming your deadlift as this will give you great ideas on what to improve.
 Another smart thing to do is have a friend watch your movement and hear what they have to say.
 Do Romanian deadlifts if you know that your lower back is the weakness.
-Do leg press to work out quads, bent over rows for upper back.
+Do leg press to work out quads, bent over rows for upper back strength.
 You get the idea.

 If you want to work on getting that respectable deadlift poundage, consider working on these four steps to improve form, practice, and correct style for your body type.
 I guarantee that some of these will instantly increase your deadlift, and the others will make you get stronger at a more optimal rate.
 Don’t be a Bro, and blossom into a man!
 (Or be both)